zalando/postgres-operator/docs/quickstart.md

 still starting up it can [happen](https://github.com/zalando/postgres-operator/issues/551) the `postgresql` resource is deleted leaving orphaned components behind.
 This can cause troubles when creating a new Postgres cluster.
-For a fresh setup you can delete your local minikube and kind cluster and start again.
+For a fresh setup you can delete your local minikube or kind cluster and start again.